-Why not check beaches nearby as we have no beaches around Isle Of Skye, 21 beaches in Inner Hebrides, or have a look at our list of Inner Hebrides dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have 30 beaches in Inner Hebrides.
+You can even take a look at our list of Inner Hebrides dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?

 Every favourite location must be visited for the first time.
 Want some ideas, why not check out the below small selection of coastal locations, including beaches, activities, things to see and do, and places to stay and eat: